teetech01/Software-Development/README.md

 # Software-Development
 the great programmers project
-life is all about programming
+life is all about programming we dey